mansikakran/logistic-regression/README.md

 # MAD III- Project

-## Logistic regression using stochastic gradient descent - using Python
+## Logistic regression using stochastic gradient descent - implemented Python

 ### Experiments
-**Ddataset:** pima-indians-diabetes with 768 instances
+**Dataset:** pima-indians-diabetes with 768 instances

 **Validation used**: Percentage split - in the tests used as 66%